flipcoder/midimech/README.md

 # linnstrument-wholetone

 "Alternating Whole-tone" layout and visualizer for the Linnstrument.
-I've always considered this the easiest musical layout possible, and once you learn the chords and scales you'll understand why I've made this my primary layout.
+I consider this to be one of the most accessible and playable musical note layouts, and once you learn how it works, you'll realize why I've made it my primary layout.

 This program is a work-in-progress so some things are only partially working.